ApiGen/ApiGen/README.md

 And we did :) That is how our **ApiGen** was born.
 We have taken the original tool, fixed some bugs, altered some things and added many useful features.

-# Differences from the original tool #
+## Features ##

-The biggest difference is that we use our own [TokenReflection library](https://github.com/Andrewsville/PHP-Token-Reflection) to describe the source code.
-Using TokenReflection is:

-* **safe** (documented source code does not get included and thus parsed),
-* **simple** (you do not need to include or autoload all libraries you use in your source code).
+* Our own [TokenReflection library](https://github.com/Andrewsville/PHP-Token-Reflection) is used to describe the source code.
+It is **safe** (documented source code does not get included and thus parsed) and **simple** (you do not need to include or autoload all libraries you use in your source code).

-Besides, we have made following changes in our ApiGen.

-### Changes ###

-* Much more confuguration options (see below).
-* Much lower memory usage.
-* Documentation for functions and constants in namespaces or global space.
+* Detailed documentation of classes, functions and constants.
+* Highlighted source code.
+* Support of namespaces and packages with subpackages.
 * A page with trees of classes, interfaces and exceptions.
 * A page with a list of deprecated elements.
 * A page with Todo tasks.